When seasoning a

 Understanding Crisco

 Crisco is a household name, synonymous with vegetable shortening.
 Unlike lard or butter, derived from animal sources, Crisco consists of vegetable oils such as soybean, palm, and cottonseed.
-This plant-based makeup provides a vegetarian alternative for seasoning cast iron cookware.
+This plant-based makeup provides a vegetarian alternative for seasoning

 Crisco Smoke Point: